markmi/acpphint/README.md

 ##### What `acpphint` is a variation on . . .

 `acpphint` is a variation on the original HINT serial and pthread benchmarks, but written in C++ and with various choices specific to my use.
 The benchmark program still generates files appropriate for gnuplot use, but not fully matching the original HINT benchmark's output files.

 I am not trying to collect/archive reports of results.

-An example gnuplot from an OverDrive 1000 is:
+An example gnuplot from an OverDrive 1000 was:
 ![OverDrive 1000, QUIPS vs. RAM](acpphint_example_data/acpphint-OverDrive_1000-threads_4-LP64-g++_10_O3lto-libc++-DSIZE_large_fast_types-RAM-using_2_threads-cpu_migration_FreeBSD.png)
 QUality Improvement/sec (QUIPS) is based on QUality in a hierarchical integration problem, Quality being `1/(high_bound-low_bound)`.
 So higher is better.
-As the total size of the kernel vectors grows noticably beyond a cache size, the cache tends to become fairly ineffective.
-So the right hand side tends to be memory subsystem bandwidth constrained for the stopping constraints that I've used.
-(I used stopping-constraints that avoided using kernel vector sizes that would cause paging, for example.)
+As the total size of the kernel vectors grows noticeably beyond a cache size, the cache tends to become fairly ineffective.
+So the right hand side tends to be more memory subsystem bandwidth limited for the stopping constraints that I've used.
+(I used stopping-constraints that avoided using kernel vector sizes\
+that would cause paging, for example.)

 The dark/bright is for without cpu lock down code and the light is for with cpu lock down code. `_ull` for `unsigned long long`, `_ul` for `unsigned long`.
 (There are other data types measured/recorded, just not plotted here.) `DSIZE` is for the Data Type. `ISIZE` is for the Indexing Type (not double or other floating point types).

-Another plot from the same data file is:
+Another plot from the same data file was:
 ![OverDrive 1000, QUIPS vs. median of mean lap times](acpphint_example_data/acpphint-OverDrive_1000-threads_4-LP64-g++_10_O3lto-libc++-DSIZE_large_fast_types-time-using_2_threads-cpu_migration_FreeBSD.png)

 This tends to show the latency involved for small sized kernel vectors, where single threaded does not measure any thread creation time or the like but the multi-threaded cases do.

 ##### Where are the various README.md files?
 The various README.md files are: